TBDM-24-25/SampleGen-Orchestrator/README.md

     ```bash
     python3.13 orchestrator/control_server/manage.py runserver
     ```
-    (Optional, but highly recommended) Check if the server is accessible under http://127.0.0.1:8000/job_handler or localhost:8000/job_handler
+    (Optional, but highly recommended) Check if the server is accessible under http://127.0.0.1:8000/job_handler or localhost:8000/job_handler.

-    Please note: Do not perform any actions yet, as the subsequent steps 5 and 6 must be completed first for the system to be fully operational
+    Please note: Do not perform any actions yet, as the subsequent steps 5 and 6 must be completed first for the system to be fully operational.

 5. Run the following commands to start the Celery Workers.
 Open a new terminal for every command, four in total (make sure the venv is activated properly, use `source venv/bin/activate` otherwise):
     - Worker for manual job handling:
         ```bash
         cd orchestrator/control_server/ && celery -A control_server_project worker --queues manual_job_handling --loglevel=info
         ```
-    - Worker for Celery Beat tasks
+    - Worker for Celery Beat tasks:
         ```bash
         cd orchestrator/control_server/ && celery -A control_server_project worker --queues beat --loglevel=info
         ```
-    - Worker for monitoring agent status
+    - Worker for monitoring agent status:
         ```bash
         cd orchestrator/control_server/ && celery -A control_server_project worker --queues monitor_agent_status --loglevel=info
         ```
-    - Worker for monitoring job status
+    - Worker for monitoring job status:
         ```bash
         cd orchestrator/control_server/ && celery -A control_server_project worker --queues monitor_job_status --loglevel=info
         ```